Catholic Life of the School

 25th Jan - Conversion of St. Paul the Apostle

-Congratulations to Kacper in Year 5 and also Charlotte in Year 3 for being highly commended in the Westminster Christmas card design competition!
+Congratulations to Kacper and Charlotte for being highly commended in the Westminster Christmas card design competition!
 Mr. Drumm and Ms Foster are extremely proud of you both!

 The Month of December